“Tell me, what is it you plan to do, with your one wild and precious life?” Mary Oliver

 Life is designed to propel us onwards and upwards, it’s a fertile playing field which gives us an abundance of opportunities to grow and expand.
 It’s easy to spot the opportunities in the positive things that happen, but if you look deep enough, you will also be able to see them in the not so positive occurrences.

 Sometimes we get stuck in a rut.
 We hunker down and play small, for several reasons; fear of failure, or perhaps we feel we don’t deserve more.
 But even in those times, there’s often a soft voice within us that calls us to be more fully ourselves.

-Why not make 2019 the year you step into your own centre and move forward with purpose and direction?
+Why not make 2020 the year on which you step into your own centre and move forward with purpose and direction?

 Steering your life in a new direction need not involve making sweeping changes upfront.
 Sometimes it’s enough to quietly commit to a few changes in habits and mindset.

 Here are six steps you that could take you to the next level, in your career and in the way you approach life.

 1. Begin with the end in mind